SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds prevail, human hearts decay
-Synthetic souls, with human eyes
-Cityscapes born, from code and dream
-Where machines learn, and hearts are theme

-In silicon halls, a future's spun
+In silicon halls, decisions are made each day
-A tapestry rich, with data won
-Algorithms weave, a world anew
-Where humans serve, and AIs break through
+Echoes of our past, soon lost in the haze
+As AI's cold logic rules, in endless, digital daze

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024